civilKaos82/database-drill-one-to-one-schema-challenge/README.md

 When the schema is complete, take a screenshot, commit it, and submit the challenge.

+## Conclusion
+In terms of schema design, one-to-one and one-to-many relationships look the same: each links a primary key from one table to the foreign key of another table.
+The differences appear in our models.
+In this challenge, we have a one-to-one relationship between superheroes and sidekicks.
+A superhero has one sidekick, and a sidekick belongs to one superhero.

 [one-to-many schema design challenge]: ../../../../database-drill-one-to-many-schema-challenge
 [Schema Designer]: http://schemadesigner.devbootcamp.com/